 This regional rollout completes the phase-in of real-time access to controlled airspace by the FAA.
 Here are the four main things to know.

-Don’t make the mistake of thinking that every airport in the region is participating.
+- Don’t make the mistake of thinking that every airport in the region is participating.
 ATCs managed by private contractors aren’t included.
-The official list of ATCs with live LAANC capability is on the agency’s site.
+The official list of ATCs with live LAANC capability is on the FAA’s website.

-Don’t call your airport or ATC to ask about LAANC access.
+- Don’t call your airport or ATC to ask about LAANC access.
 They don’t have capacity or authority to respond to what could be thousands of inquiries.
 To stay in compliance with the rules, use a drone ops management platform like Skyward that has up-to-the-minute LAANC status.
-(See the walk-through video or review how it works step by step on Skyward’s platform.)

 Commercial Uses of Drones in the Region